|Nutritional Guidelines (per serving)|

 Add most of the basil and coriander, putting aside a little of each for the garnish.

 Pour over the salad dressing over and toss well.

 Scoop salad onto a serving plate and top with the extra basil and coriander, plus a good sprinkling of nuts.

 If desired, serve with lime wedges on the side.

 - This salad is at its best when first tossed.
-Try to eat up leftovers within 1-2 days.
+Try to eat up leftovers within 1 to 2 days.

 - For added protein (if serving as a main course), toss in 1 cup cooked shrimp or 1 package deep-fried tofu cut into cubes.